kubernetes/enhancements/keps/sig-node/2273-kubelet-container-resources-cri-api-changes/README.md

   - [ ] Other
     - Describe the mechanism:
     - Will enabling / disabling the feature require downtime of the control plane?
+No.
     - Will enabling / disabling the feature require downtime or reprovisioning of a node?
 (Do not assume `Dynamic Kubelet Config` feature is enabled).
+No.

 * **Does enabling the feature change any default behavior?** No